bkerler/bkerler.github.io/about.md

 ### About me

 I like to break hardware and software, mainly by reversing them.
-Some may know my stuff I did in the past, such as my tools "QMAT", "PSAS", "RevSkills".
+Some may know my stuff I did in the past, such as my tools "QMAT", "PSAS", "RevSkills" and "Mobile Revelator".
 My main expertise are QC chipsets and their insecurities.
 If possible, I do responsible disclosure.

 ### Contact me